-- b) Assumptions and estimation uncertainties (cont'd) - (iii) recognition and measurement of contingencies: key assumptions about the likelihood and magnitude of an outflow of resources. - (iv) impairment of financial instruments: key assumptions used in estimating recoverable cash flows.
+- b) Assumptions and estimation uncertainties Information about assumptions and estimation uncertainties that have a significant risk of resulting in a material adjustment in the year ended October 31, 2022 are as follows: - (i) impairment of financial instruments: determining inputs into the ECL measurement model, including incorporation of forward-looking information. - (ii) determination of the fair value of financial instruments with significant unobservable inputs. - (iii) recognition and measurement of contingencies: key assumptions about the likelihood and magnitude of an outflow of resources. - (iv) impairment of financial instruments: key assumptions used in estimating recoverable cash flows.